nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Tracking the state of focus mode
 The state of focus mode is tracked by `ModelManager`, which stores the current focused `ModuleClass` (`focusedClass`, as seen in the [class diagram for `Model`](#model-component)).
-When `focusedClass` is `null`, it indicates that focus mode is inactive. `ModuleManager` returns the state of the focus mode via the following methods:
+When `focusedClass` is `null`, it indicates that focus mode is inactive. `ModelManager` returns the state of the focus mode via the following methods:
 * `ModelManager#isInFocusMode()` - Checks whether focus mode is active.
 * `ModelManager#getFocusedClass()` - Returns the current `ModuleClass` in focus.